chinmayarvind23/AIvaluate/design-plan.md

 ## High-Level Context Diagram

-This diagram illustrates the primary external entities and how they interact with the system:
+This diagram illustrates the primary external entities and how they interact with the system:<br>

--Instructor: Oversees courses, assignments, and the grading process.
+-Instructor: Oversees courses, assignments, and the grading process.<br>
--Student: Completes and submits assignments, and retrieves grades and feedback.
+-Student: Completes and submits assignments, and retrieves grades and feedback.<br>
--Admin: Administers the overall system configurations and manages user permissions.
+-Admin: Administers the overall system configurations and manages user permissions.<br>